 Plants of Intermedia can be very useful in the garden for providing a big impact, as shown in the photo below (taken at Cambridge University Botanic Garden), and what the dried flowers lack in colour is made up by size, and a strong lavender fragrance even when dried.

 The two photos below show the difference in colour between the two varieties when dried.
 The photos show the best colour achieved by commercial growers and dryers.
 The photo below shows a variety of Intermedia, and the bottom one is a much darker Angustifolia.
-More on how to dry the lavender in a later post.
+I will write more on how to dry the lavender in a later post.

 The bunch of Angustifolia above is a variety called “Imperial Gem”, which has a beautiful deep colour and a good fragrance too.

-Incidentally, I am often asked about white dried lavender, but although the florets of this plant are white, the calyxes are grey-green, so will result in a grey-green dried flower unfortunately.
+Incidentally, I am often asked about white dried lavender, but although the florets of this plant are white, the calyxes are grey-green, so you will get a grey-green dried flower unfortunately.

-If you can’t or don’t wish to dry your own bunches, they are readily available online.
+If you can’t or don’t wish to dry your own bunches, they are readily available online in our UK shop.